-The subsidiary's revenue from sales, amounting to Baht 1,683 million, consists of revenue from sales of goods and revenue from IT integrated solutions.
+The subsidiary's revenue from sales, amounting to Baht 1,768 million, consists of revenue from sales of goods and revenue from the sale, design and installation of computer network systems and information technology systems (revenue from project work).
 The amount of sales revenue recognised by the subsidiary is significant to the Group's total revenue and has a direct impact on the profit or loss of the entity.
-In addition, the process of measurement underlying the recognition of revenue from IT integrated solutions requires management to exercise significant judgement to assess the percentage of completion of the project work.
+In addition, the process of measurement underlying the recognition of revenue from project work requires management to exercise significant judgment to assess the percentage of completion of the project work.
 I therefore focused on the audit of the amount and timing of the subsidiary's recognition of revenue from sales.

-In order to examine the subsidiary s recognition of revenue from sales of goods I assessed and tested internal controls with respect to the revenue cycle by making enquiry of responsible executives, gaining an understanding of the controls and selecting representative sample to test the operation of the designed control.
+In order to examine the subsidiary's recognition of revenue from sales of goods I assessed and tested internal controls with respect to the revenue cycle by making enquiry of responsible executives, gaining an understanding of the controls and selecting representative sample to test the operation of the designed control.
 Moreover, on a sampling basis, I examined documents supporting actual sales transactions occurring during the year and near the end of the accounting period, reviewed credit notes issued by the subsidiary after the period-end and performed analytical procedures on data of the revenue account to detect possible irregularities in sales transactions throughout the period.

-For revenue from IT integrated solutions, I gained an understanding of the internal controls related to this revenue, including those related to procurement and the recording of project costs, inquired of responsible executives, and gained an understanding of the processes that the subsidiary applied in assessing the percentage of completion, estimating project costs and estimating possible losses.
+For revenue from the sale, design and installation of computer network systems and information technology systems (revenue from project work), I gained an understanding of the internal controls related to this revenue, including those related to procurement and the recording of project costs, inquired of responsible executives, and gained an understanding of the processes that the subisdiary applied in assessing the percentage of completion, estimating project costs and estimating possible losses.
 I also considered the conditions in the contracts relating to revenue recognition.
 In addition, I examined the estimation of project costs and, on a sampling basis, I examined the supporting documents for project costs incurred during the year and performed an analytical review of the percentage of completion estimated by the project managers and the percentage of completion determined through a comparison of project costs incurred throughout the period to the total estimated project costs.
 I also read related contracts and performed an analytical review of gross profit margin to detect possible irregularities.